mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure clicking on the DONE button, a modal is displayed with a message cautioning the user | Clicking on the DONE button, a modal is displayed with a message cautioning the user | PASS
 Within the modal, ensure the CONFIRM button deletes the job form the database | Within the modal, the CONFIRM button deletes the job form the database | PASS
 Within the modal, ensure the CANCEL button closes the modal leaving the job untouched | Within the modal, the CANCEL button closes the modal leaving the job untouched | PASS
+Ensure CREATE CATEGORY button on Manage Jobs page redirects the Admin to the Add A Category page | CREATE CATEGORY button on Manage Jobs page redirects the Admin to the Add A Category page | PASS

 ## Back End Testing